Weightless (wireless communications): Communication and Connection

 A base station transmits a Weightless frame received by a few thousand devices.
 The devices are allocated a specific time and frequency to transfer their data back to the base station.
 The base station is connected to the Internet or a private network.
 The base station accesses a database to identify the frequencies or channels that it can use without interfering with terrestrial television broadcasts in its local area.

 Weightless is a wireless communications protocol for machine-to-machine (M2M) communications known as the Internet of things (IoT) – over distances ranging from a few meters to about 10 km.

 Related technologies

-Other technologies which use the channels not used for terrestrial television broadcast in a particular area are also being developed.
+Other technologies which use the channels not used for terrestrial television broadcast in a particular area are also said to be in development.
 One is Wi-Fi under the standard IEEE 802.11af.

 The IEEE 802.22 standard defines a MAC and PHY layer for TV white spaces that comply with the FCC and international standards for broadcasting in this spectrum.
 It also defines a general protocol model for negotiating and selecting a shared spectrum band for device operation.
 A Weightless Radio implementation would comply with this standard to cooperatively share the available spectrum.

 Another technology is developed by the company Sigfox.